Demand Generation Playbook for B2B Technology Companies

 - Personalised email sequences from sales to multiple stakeholders

-- Direct mail for executive contacts (physical gifts or personalised materials)
+- Direct mail for executive contacts

-- Custom content syndication to target account employees
+- Custom content syndication to account employees

 - Event invitations for account-specific roundtables or dinners